-Renault’s R23 had a V10 engine with a 111 degrees V-angle (in 2004 and 2005 they used more ordinary 72 degrees), resulting in lower center of gravity, but also vibration problems, lower power and greater weight than their rival.
+Renault’s R23 had a V10 engine with a 111 degrees V-angle (in 2004 and 2005 they used more ordinary 72 degrees), resulting in lower center of gravity, but also vibration problems, less power and more weight than their rivals.
 However, on tracks like Monaco and Hungary, where their 100 HP gap behind BMW was not so visible, Renault’s car was very fast.

 Nevertheless, nobody expected another pole position for Renault, let alone win, but this was exactly what happened thanks to the fantastic Alonso’s drive on the hot and dusty Hungaroring where Michelin dominated the Bridgestone which did not like the high temperatures.

-This was first race weekend on the new configuration of Hungaroring, which included a longer starting point, a sharper first bend, and dropped the chase in the third sector.
-Alonso drove a lap of 1:21.688, 0.256 seconds faster than Ralf Schumacher in the BMW Williams, 0.339 seconds faster than Webber in Jaguar and 0.492 seconds faster than Montoya and Barrichello, who drove the same time, but Montoya started in front because he set his time first.
+This was first race weekend on the new configuration of Hungaroring, which included a longer start finish straight and a sharper first corner.
+Alonso set a lap 1:21.688, 0.256 seconds faster than Ralf Schumacher in the BMW Williams, 0.339 seconds faster than Webber in Jaguar and 0.492 seconds faster than Montoya and Barrichello, who set the same time, but Montoya started in front because he set his time first.

 The Spaniard won with 16.768 seconds ahead of Raikkonen and 34.537 seconds ahead of Montoya while Ralf Schumacher managed to recover and reach fourth place, just one second behind Montoya.
 Coulthard finished fifth, Webber sixth, Trulli seventh, and Michael Schumacher eight.
 Barrichello retired after suspension failure going into the first corner in lap 19.